MolSSI/QCEngine/docs/source/single_compute.rst

     >>> ret = qcng.compute(inp, "psi4")

-By default the job is given resources relating to the compute environment it in; however, these variables can be overridden:
+By default the job is given resources relating to the compute environment it is in; however, these variables can be overridden:

 .. code:: python